Phoracantha semipunctata: Host determination

 Phoracantha semipunctatas antennae serve as primary olfactory tools, enabling them to distinguish certain environmental factors — one of them being the detection of host tree determination.
 The degree of olfaction effectiveness is indicative by the movement of adult beetles towards single stressed host trees and by their movement towards host trees, characterised by fresher conditions.
 By utilising olfaction to distinguish between host tree odours, adults are able to discriminate certain plant species which do not exhibit certain components and volatiles, shared by host plant species.
 However, adult beetles do not single out host trees; logs based on vision or contact with bark surface, within a constricted area.
 The decision for adults to decide upon host trees, lies upon two underlying factors — oviposition preference and the degree of larvae performance.

 During oviposition, female adults cannot afford to choose poor host tree species, as it is crucial for them to distinguish which host trees will provide adequate conditions for the sufficient development and survivorship of larvae.
 As larvae are exclusively constricted to their larval hosts, adult females will base their decision according to oviposition suitability, in respective of various factors including the degree of predation on larvae, larvae density within ecosystems, and nutrients available for adult P. semipunctata consumption.
 Adults may be placed under selective tension, if larvae require fresh host conditions to develop within.
-Larvae mortality was found to be significantly lower in Eucalyptus cladocalyx relative to Eucalyptus trabutii, considering at normal population density levels.
+Larvae mortality was found to be significantly lower in Eucalyptus cladocalyx relative to the hybrid E. trabutii, considering at normal population density levels.
 These Eucalyptus host species were respectively recorded to be the least and most attractive to adult P. semipunctata.
-At lower population density levels, larvae mortality was lowest in Eucalyptus camaldulensis and Eucalyptus trabutii, relative to other Eucalyptus such as Eucalyptus cladocalyx, and Eucalyptus grandis.
+At lower population density levels, larvae mortality was lowest in E. camaldulensis and E. trabutii, relative to other Eucalyptus such as E. cladocalyx, and E. grandis.
 Adult beetles are found to be most drawn to Eucalyptus host species, which provide the best conditions for neonate development, under lower larvae density conditions.
 Under high oviposition conditions, larvae mortality will be typically greater, due to the degree of larvae competition there is within these sites.
 This is largely a result of the cannibalistic competition and a lack of nutritional sources available for the consumption of larvae situated within later stages of development.